Labor history of the United States: Weakness of organized labor, 1920–1929

+Battle of Blair Mountain

+The Battle of Blair Mountain, August 25, 1921 – September 2, 1921, was the largest labor uprising in United States history.
+The conflict occurred in Logan County, West Virginia, as part of the Coal Wars, a series of early-20th-century labor disputes in Appalachia.
+For five days from late August to early September 1921, some 10,000 armed coal miners confronted 3,000 lawmen and strikebreakers recruited and backed by coal mine operators during the miners' attempt to unionize the southwestern West Virginia coalfields.
+The battle ended after the United States Army, represented by the West Virginia Army National Guard, intervened by presidential order, and the miners, many of whom were veterans, declined to shoot at the soldiers.
+In the short term the battle was an overwhelming victory for coal industry owners and management.
+United Mine Workers of America membership plummeted from more than 50,000 miners to only 10,000 over the next several years.

+New England Textile Strike of 1922

+The New England Textile strike was widespread textile mill strike throughout New England, starting on January 23.
+Anywhere from 40,000 to 68,000 workers struck and it lasted until around November for most mills.
+The immediate cause was a proposal for a 20% wage cut and increased working hours.
+The strike led to a reversal of the wage cut for most workers.

 Great Railroad Strike of 1922

 The Great Railroad Strike of 1922, a nationwide railroad shop workers strike, began on July 1.
 The immediate cause of the strike was the Railroad Labor Board's announcement that hourly wages for railway repair and maintenance workers would be cut by seven cents on July 1.
 This cut, which represented an average 12 percent wage decrease for the affected workers, prompted a shop workers vote on whether or not to strike.
 The operators' union did not join in the strike, and the railroads employed strikebreakers to fill three-fourths of the roughly 400,000 vacated positions, increasing hostilities between the railroads and the striking workers.

 On September 1, a federal judge issued the sweeping "Daugherty Injunction" against striking, assembling, and picketing.
 Unions bitterly resented the injunction; a few sympathy strikes shut down some railroads completely.
 The strike eventually died out as many shopmen made deals with the railroads on the local level.
 The often unpalatable concessions — coupled with memories of the violence and tension during the strike — soured relations between the railroads and the shopmen for years.